is a Video Game

 for computers (in both CD-ROM form and through Steam

-where the player lines up groups of 3 or more like-colored Chuzzles to clear them from the board.
-What makes the game unique is that, rather than flip-flopping or turning the individual Chuzzles to make matches, the player drags an entire row or column to align the Chuzzles.
+, the player lines up groups of 3 or more like-colored Chuzzles to clear them from the board.
+However, rather than flip-flopping or turning the individual Chuzzles to make matches, the player drags an entire row or column to align the Chuzzles.
 Thus, any combination of Chuzzles will remove them from the board as long as at least one is adjacent to another.

-As you progress, the game will start randomly locking Chuzzles to increase the difficulty; once a Chuzzle is locked, you can’t move its row or column until you make a match with it.
+As you progress, the game will increase the difficulty by randomly locking Chuzzles, which freezes their row and column until you make a match with it.
 If you run out of moves, you get two chances to scramble the board, which also removes all the locks.
 Additional scrambles can be earned at certain point levels.

 There are four main game types: